 The book ends with two pages of plot hooks, most of them more like regular dnd with a Nahuatl-coat of paint on it (I got a strong Pundit vibe for some reason).
 One that did stand out was a plot by Tezcatlipoca, disguised as an old woman, to convince the Aztecs to move back to Aztlan.
 The rest is all A FIRE HAS BROKEN OUT IN

 NEVERWINTER CHOLCULCA.
 A FIRE ELEMENTAL IS TO BLAME YOU MUST DO SOMETHING.

 Pros: Unique culture & setting.
 Some nice weird monsters.
 Good primer on Aztec culture.

 Cons: Not enough gameable content.
 Sloppy editing.
 Sloppy layout.
 Sloppy playtesting.
 Incomplete covereage of such a rich and alien culture.
 Lacks equipment section.

-Bottom line: While it is not without its laudable parts, Aztec – Empire of the Dying Sun is far too short to give adventuring in the mytho-historical world of ancient meso-america the covereage it deserves.
+Bottom line: While it is not without its laudable parts, Aztec – Empire of the Dying Sun is far too short to give adventuring in the mytho-historical world of ancient meso-america the coverage it deserves.
 The gameable content is too sparse to strip it for parts, with the exception of the monster section and the Nagual class.
 This really needed to be twice its length with a whole host of prestige classes and unique items and spells and so on.
-Now it evokes little more but dissapointment at the setting that could have been.
+Now it evokes little more but disappointment at the setting that could have been.
 I am judging this harshly not because it is badly written but because it is useless and very hard to turn into a good campaign.
 You are making a game, not a novel.

 Final Verdict: So much bread, so little butter.
 3 out of 10 Nahuatl-stars.